You're doing everything you can — and it's still not working.

 What's the difference between parent coaching and psychotherapy?
 Parent coaching focuses on practical skills and strategies for navigating the day-to-day challenges of raising a child with a mood disorder.
 Psychotherapy goes deeper — exploring your emotional landscape, processing past experiences, and addressing the mental health impacts of caregiving.
 We can talk through which approach fits best during your free consultation.

 What if I've tried therapy before and it didn't help?
 That's more common than you might think.
 Effective therapy depends on two things: finding someone with the right specialization, and finding someone you genuinely connect with.
 Both matter.
 General therapy doesn't always address the very specific dynamics of parenting through a mood disorder.
-I'd love the chance to show you what a more targeted approach can look like.
+I'd love the chance to show you what a more targeted approach can look like

 Ready to find your footing?